-Our overall financial condition remains strong.
-Inventory levels increased \$39.0 million, or 12.9 percent, as of the end of the second quarter of fiscal 2015 compared to the end of the second quarter of fiscal 2014 due to incremental inventory of \$23.3 million from the acquisition of the BOSS business and increased work in process inventory mainly due to the timing of production at certain key production facilities in anticipation of strong demand.
-Receivables also increased \$38.1 million, or 12.2 percent, due to higher sales volumes and the addition of receivables from the acquisition of the BOSS business, which was partially offset by a decrease in international receivables primarily due to lower foreign currency exchange rates.
-Field inventory levels were also up as of the end of the second quarter of fiscal 2015 compared to the end of the second quarter of fiscal 2014 primarily due to strong sales of new products we introduced and anticipated retail demand in the second half of fiscal 2015.
+Inventory levels increased \$56.4 million, or 19.2 percent, as of the end of the third quarter of fiscal 2015 compared to the end of the third quarter of fiscal 2014, mainly due to increased residential segment inventory levels as a result of anticipated strong demand for new products and incremental inventory of \$21.9 million from the acquisition of the BOSS business.
+Receivables as of the end of the third quarter of fiscal 2015 increased \$12.2 million, or 5.7 percent, compared to the end of the third quarter of fiscal 2014 as a result of higher sales volumes and incremental receivables from the acquisition of the BOSS business, which was partially offset by a decrease in international receivables due to lower foreign currency exchange rates.
+Field inventory levels were also up as of the end of the third quarter of fiscal 2015 compared to the end of the third quarter of fiscal 2014 primarily due to strong sales from new product introductions and anticipated retail demand.

 Our new multi-year initiative, "Destination PRIME," begins our journey into our second century.
-Similar to our previous Destination 2014 initiative, this new three-year initiative is intended to help us drive revenue and earnings growth and further improve productivity, while also continuing our century-long commitment to innovation, relationships, and excellence.
+Similar to our previous Destination 2014 initiative, this three-year initiative is intended to help us drive revenue and earnings growth and further improve productivity, while also continuing our century-long commitment to innovation, relationships, and excellence.
 Through our Destination PRIME initiative, we will strive to achieve our goals by pursuing a progression of annual milestones.
 Each fiscal year we will set forth organic revenue growth and operating earnings goals, while continuing to focus on the progress we made through our previous initiatives, such as working capital.
 Our organic revenue growth goal is to achieve five percent or more of organic revenue growth each fiscal year during this initiative.
 We define organic revenue growth as the increase in net sales, less net sales from acquisitions that occurred in the current fiscal year.
 Our operating earnings goal is to raise operating earnings as a percentage of net sales to more than 13 percent by the end of fiscal 2017.
 Additionally, our working capital goal is to drive down average net working capital as a percentage of net sales to less than 13 percent by the end of fiscal 2017.
 We define average net working capital as accounts receivable plus inventory less trade payables as a percentage of net sales for a twelve month period.